selabhvl/dat250public/expassignments/expass4.md

 - The Postman tool: https://www.postman.com
 - Swagger: https://swagger.io

-### Experiment 1: Spark/Java Framework project and Postman
+### Experiment 1: Spring project and Postman

-Fork the Spark/Java [red-green-counter example](https://github.com/selabhvl/dat250-sparkjava-counter) from the lectures using GitHub.
+Fork the Spring project [counters and todos](https://github.com/selabhvl/dat250-sparkjava-counter) from the lectures using GitHub.
 Enable workflows under the **Actions** tab in your fork such that test cases are automatically run when your code changes.
-Clone your project and import it into your IDE (maven project).
+Then clone and import your project into your IDE (maven project).
+You can use any git client, but we suggest [GitHub desktop](https://www.google.com/search?q=github+desktop) or the git client integrated into IntelliJ IDEA.

-Start the webserver by running the main class in App.java.
-Use a web browser to run a GET request targeting `http://localhost:8080/counters` to check that the service is deployed and operational.
+Start the webserver by running the main class in *RestServiceApplication.java*.
+Use Postman to run a GET request targeting `http://localhost:8080/counters` to check that the service is deployed and operational.

 Now use the Postman tool to test the counter service by creating the following HTTP requests in a collection in Postman:

 ```
 GET localhost:8080/counters
 PUT localhost:8080/counters
+GET localhost:8080/counters
 ```

 and execute them.